-Arms stretched across the chair, I practiced my James Bond-ish move as an excuse to secretly glance over to the guy on my right.
+Arms stretched across the chair, I practiced my James Bond-ish move as an excuse to secretly glance over at the guy on my right.
 I took another sip of my coffee and looked ever so slightly to my left.

 Reiterating from my previous post, at one point in our lives, we were ALL single.
 And then something happened.